Frequently Asked Questions about Counseling & Therapy

 How much does this cost?

-In order to file a claim with an insurance company, the client must be diagnosed with a mental illness; despite the fact that most people who seek therapy do not have a diagnosable mental illness.
-In addition, insurance companies often treat therapy in a “one size fits all” manner, when each person is unique and their needs differ.
+We are paneled with both Blue Cross/Blue Shield PPO and United Healthcare PPO.
+Please recognize that in order to file a claim with an insurance company the client must be diagnosed with a mental illness, despite the fact that most people who seek therapy do not have a diagnosable mental illness.
 The clinicians at DFWCPS develop individualized treatment plans based upon the needs of the client.
-A “super-bill” can be provided to clients so that the billing can be submitted to their insurance companies for reimbursement.
+A “super-bill” can be provided to clients that do not have Blue Cross/Blue Shield or United Healthcare insurances so that the billing can be submitted to their insurance companies for reimbursement.
+Please recognize that insurance companies will reimburse out-of-network rates, which vary by provider.
+Please contact your insurance company for details.

 Resources